gaqzi/remote_rails_rake_runner/README.md

 ## Configuration

 You can specify the path to your `Rakefile` by setting the option `Rails.application.config.remote_rake_runner_rakefile_path` which defaults to `Rails.root.join('Rakefile').to_s`.

 ## Usage

 The app exposes two endpoints, a listing of all the rake tasks and the actual runner.
 To run a task with arguments just put the arguments in into the argument `args` separated by commas.
 The task will not be considered successful if it raises an exception, otherwise it's assumed to have been successful.

+To override an environment variable for one task run set the variable in the `environment` variable which acts like a hash.

 If you mount the app under `/rake` as suggested above: